BDO Global: Criticism

-Northern Rock

 In September 2008, Andrew Caldwell, valuations partner at BDO Stoy Hayward, was appointed independent valuer for the stricken mortgage bank Northern Rock plc.
 The UK government nationalised Northern Rock in February 2008, and the legislation effecting the nationalisation required an independent valuer to ascertain the value of the business at the point of nationalisation.
-The role is a controversial one, as the legislation specifies in some detail the basis of valuation, and shareholder action groups claim that the valuation basis has been designed to minimise the compensation due.
+The role was a controversial one, as the legislation specified in some detail the basis of valuation, and shareholder action groups claimed that the valuation basis had been designed to minimise the compensation due.